Posting Date: February 5, 2024

 - Registration with the College of Physiotherapy of Ontario

-- Excellent time management and organizational skills and able to work independently.
+- Excellent time management and organizational skills and ability to work independently.

 - Excellent oral and written communication skills